 - Develop and maintain Standard Operating Procedures.

-- 3 years related experience, with at least 2 years of experience in clinical quality assurance and/or clinical regulatory compliance or clinical trials research experience highly preferred.
+- 3 years related experience required.
+2 years of experience in clinical quality assurance, clinical regulatory compliance or clinical trials research experience highly preferred.

 - Demonstrated organization and time management/prioritization skills with the ability to work independently are required.

 - Must be competent in all components of Microsoft Office Suite

 - Ability to communicate effectively with a wide range of individuals

 - Must possess the ability to act in a professional manner